Motorola 6800: Use in personal computers

 The Tektronix 4051 graphics computing system used a 6800 microprocessor.

 The Tektronix 4051 Graphics Computing System was introduced in October 1975.
 This was a professional desktop computer that had a 6800 microprocessor with up to 32 KB of user RAM, 300 KB magnetic tape storage, BASIC in ROM and a 1024 by 780 graphics display.
 The Tektronix 4051 sold for ±7000, rather higher than the personal computers using the 6800.

 The 6800 processor was also used in the APF MP1000 game console.
 The Matsushita JR series used a Panasonic MN1800A NMOS microprocessor, compatible with the MC6802.

 HP introduced the 9815A desktop calculator based on the 6800 in 1975.
 All HP's other machines at the time used their own processor designs.
 It was fitted with 16k of ROM and 2k of RAM with optional IO expansion and RAM expansion to 4k.
 A later 9815S included both options as standard.

 The architecture and instruction set of the 6800 were easy for beginners to understand and Heathkit developed a microprocessor course and the ET3400 6800 trainer.
 The course and trainer proved popular with individuals and schools.

 Motorola's next generation 8-bit microprocessor architecture, the MC6809 (1979), was not binary code compatible with the 6800, but nearly all assembly code would assemble and run on the 6809; 6800 family peripheral chips worked as a matter of course.

+Instruction set

+Each instruction consists of one to three bytes.
+The first byte is the opcode and the subsequent one or two bytes are optional parameters.
+Although most operations are 8-bit, the 6800 includes some 16-bit compares, increments, decrements, loads, and stores.
+Instructions execute in 2 to 12 clock (machine) cycles with most instructions taking no more than 5 cycles.
+ALU1, ALU2, n, and P opcode fields are documented in next table.